AyberKrgz/GYM-Membership-System/README.md

 # GYM-Membership-System

 ## Description
 This is a Java implementation of the GYM Membership System.
 MySQL database is used in this project.

-The GYM Membership system allows users to.
+The GYM Membership system allows users to:
+- Sign in to the GYM Membership System
+- Login to view and change their informations.
+- Secret admin access for accessing the members' informations, signing up new ones, and accessing the database tables.

 ## Installation
 - Firstly, database must be injected to MySQL.
 You must create a new schema and name it as 'gymmembership'.